Information literacy: Distance education

 Now that information literacy has become a part of the core curriculum at many post-secondary institutions, the library community is charged to provide information literacy instruction in a variety of formats, including online learning and distance education.
 The Association of College and Research Libraries (ACRL) addresses this need in its Guidelines for Distance Education Services (2000):

 Within the e-learning and distance education worlds, providing effective information literacy programs brings together the challenges of both distance librarianship and instruction.
 With the prevalence of course management systems such as WebCT and Blackboard, library staff are embedding information literacy training within academic programs and within individual classes themselves.

 Education in Singapore

 Public education

 In October 2013, the National Library of Singapore (NLB) created the S.U.R.E, (Source, Understand, Research, Evaluate) campaign.
 The objectives and strategies of the S.U.R.E. campaign were first presented at the 2014 IFLA WLIC.
-It is summarised by NLB as simplifying information literacy into four basic building blocks, to "promote and educate the importance of Information Literacy and discernment in informations searching."
+It is summarised by NLB as simplifying information literacy into four basic building blocks, to "promote and educate the importance of Information Literacy and discernment in information searching."

 Public events furthering the S.U.R.E. campaign were organised 2015.
 This was called the "Super S.U.R.E.
 Show" involving speakers to engage the public with their anecdotes and other learning points, for example the ability to separate fact from opinion.